mailjet/mailjet-apiv3-templating-samples/tutorials/abandoned_cart/README.md

 ### Sir, we found an abandoned cart.

-When their clients open the abandoned cart emails, _clothes-men.mailjet.com_ crew wants its customers to resume their shopping experience just where they left it.
+When their clients open the abandoned cart emails, the _clothes-men.mailjet.com_ crew wants its customers to resume their shopping experience just where they left off.
 The best way to do it?
-Using a design very close to the original cart, let's reproduce it in our email with easy to identify CTAs that lead back to _clothes-men.mailjet.com_.
-As this design is a bit ambitious for an email, we'll have to use some MJML tricks to implement it the best way.
+Using a design very close to the original cart, let's reproduce it in our email with an easy-to-identify CTA that leads back to _clothes-men.mailjet.com_.
+As this design is a bit ambitious for an email, we'll have to use some MJML tricks to implement it in the best way.

 <img src="./screenshots/hero_cart.png" />

 #### You're my hero!

-First, as for our [welcome email template](../welcome), we have to implement a hero, i.e. an image (often inspirational) with some catchy text on it.
-If MJML provides us with an interactive component to do this job, the specific design forces us to use our imagination here.
+First, as with our [welcome email template](../welcome), we have to implement a hero, i.e. an image (often inspirational) with some catchy text on it.
+Even though MJML provides us with an interactive component to create a hero, we still need to use a bit of imagination to create a specific design.

 As you can see, we're using two nested [`<mj-section>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-section).
 This is because the MJML API we're using for this tutorial does not support yet the [`<mj-wrapper>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-wrapper) component.
 If you're parsing your MJML code yourself, feel free to [play with it!](https://mjml.io/try-it-live/components/wrapper?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial)

 We're using our image as a background image, filling the `background-url` attribute.
-Then, in our first [`<mj-section>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-section), we use two [`<mj-text>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-text) to display our catchy sentences.
+Then, in our first [`<mj-section>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-section), we use two [`<mj-text>`](https://mjml.io/documentation/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#mjml-text) to display our catchy phrases.

 ```XML
 <!-- Hero + Cart -->